-The Exhausting, Exhilarating Task of Determining Articles of Impeachment
+Writing Articles of Impeachment Is Exhausting

 Read: The Clinton impeachment, as told by the people who lived it

 While Rogan was a leader on impeachment, he was also a casualty of the process.
-Democrats spent a record sum to unseat him in 2000, and he lost his reelection bid by 9 points.
+Democrats spent a record sum to unseat him in 2000, and he lost his reelection bid by nine points.
 The man who defeated him was none other than Adam Schiff, the current Democratic chair of the House Intelligence Committee, who has shepherded the impeachment inquiry into President Donald Trump.

 “Here I am, 21 years later, and people still come up to me all the time and say, ‘Well, knowing what you know now, would you do it again?’”
 Rogan told me in an interview. “[I knew] this [was] going to cost me everything professionally—and it did.
 But I knew that going into it, and so I’ve never had any regrets.”